nickjourjine/cheap-ultrasonic-speaker/README.md

 1. Attach the monitor to the Raspberry Pi using the HDMI cable.
 2. Connect the keyboard and mouse to the Raspberry Pi's USB ports.
 3. Connect the Raspberry Pi and monitor to power sources.
-4. You should see a Raspberry Pi welcome screen while it runs through some checks, then follow the setup instructions (location, time zone, wifi, etc.).
+4. You should see a Raspberry Pi welcome screen while it runs through some checks, then the setup steps (location, time zone, wifi, etc.).
+Follow them until completion.
 5. Now you should see an intuitive desktop with date/time and wifi in the upper right and a little black "terminal icon" in the upper left.

 ### Step 3: Attach the Sound Card to the Raspberry Pi
 1. Power off the Raspberry Pi.
 2. The sound card likely comes with some little white plastic pegs to help secure it on top of the Raspberry Pi.
 Screw those into the corners of the Raspberry **before** you slide Sound Card pins onto two rows of pins (40 total) on the Raspberry Pi.
 Otherwise you will have to pull the pins out again and risk bending/damaging them.
-3. Now slide the sound card firmly onto the pins and screw in the little white posts.
+3. Now slide the sound card firmly but carefully onto the Raspberry Pi pins.
+Screw in the little white posts.

 ### Step 4: Configure the Raspberry Pi to recognize the sound card
 1. Now power on the Raspberry Pi and connect to the monitor as in step 1.